markodjordjevic97/Fake-Store-Factor-Blue/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## What i use in this project ?

+- I inserted bootstrap v4.6 for design all pages
+- I inserted the Akita State Management Tool to store and read data from it for better performance
+- I also implemented resolver, services, routing
+- Installed libraries that I used:
+  - ngx-pagination
+  - ngx-take-until-destroy
+  - angular-svg-icon
+  - font awesome v5.0.7